In this month of love and romance I share these thoughts with you:

 I, the dreamy romantic, would like to think that my Carbonara, made with my little brown hands, sprinkled with all the love I had for Chuck, is what touched his heart and drew us ever closer together.
 Eventually, we too would walk down the aisle of New York’s St. Paul’s Chapel, beginning our new life, till death do us part.

 In the years since my husband has been gone, ten to be exact, my life has changed drastically.
 Thoughts of Chuck come into my mind now and then but not, as in the beginning, every single moment of every single day.
 I’m incredibly grateful for having been able to spend a large portion of my life with him.
 I learned many things, I expanded my thinking, I became purpose driven and I recognized my own strengths, as well as my very strong will.
-I found my voice and speak up for myself instead of holding it in as I was prone to do.I learned from Chuck not “suffer fools gladly” particularly if I realize that they mean me more harm than good.
+I found my voice and speak up for myself instead of holding it in as I was prone to do.I learned from Chuck not to “suffer fools gladly” particularly if I realize that they mean me more harm than good.
 He changed my life and took me to another level.
 But then,that is what relationships should do: help each other to grow instead of stranding each other on a barren cold island in the middle of a desert.
-I am different now and have discovered that I needed someone different for this part of my life’s journey.
+I am different now and have discovered that I will need someone different for this part of my life’s journey.
 Grief, life after death, entering my new normal, changed me, for the better, I think.
 God didn’t abandon me after all, as he sent me friends along the way to make me laugh, wipe my tears and gently push me toward that light at the end of the tunnel.
 In the end, I did make it through the loss of my husband, which let me know that if I could, anyone who wants to can.